-- -The head coach is responsible for placing and picking up the bases for the game and furnishing unused game balls. - Cleaning up the field and bleachers following the game. - At Breckinridge Field the last home team of the day will pull the bases, return them to the orange box, and replace the plugs that can be found in one of the dugouts.
-The home team is also responsible for replacing the tarp back on the pitcher's mound. - 4.1.10 Reporting Game Scores - Each League President will determine the method he or she desires to employ to keep track of game scores. - 4.1.11 Official Game For a game to be counted toward league standings, at least three innings of a six-inning game must have been completed.
+4.1.9 Reporting Game Scores - Each League President will determine the method he or she desires to employ to keep track of game scores.
+For example, the League President may decide to have the winning team, the home team or the visiting team reports the score of the game.

+4.1.10 Official Game - For a game to be counted toward league standings, at least three innings must have been completed for six inning games, and four innings for seven inning games.
 Games not meeting these criteria as a result of some interruption in play caused by rain or other natural event will be replayed.
-In all other cases, the expiration of the allocated time limit for a game will constitute a complete game regardless of the number of innings played.
-If 2 1/2 or 3 1/2 innings have been played, and the Home team is leading when play is suspended, this will be considered a complete game.
-Games suspended after the official game minimum of innings also will be considered official and the score will revert to the last completed inning.
-For those games in which a winner is declared prior to the completion of the maximum number of innings, the game may be played to the normal time limit only with both coaches' consent.
+In all other cases, the expiration of the allocated time limit for a game will constitute a complete game.
+If 2 1/2 or 3 1/2 innings have been played, and the Home team is leading when play is suspended, this will be considered as three or four innings respectively.
+Games suspended after the official game minimum of innings will be considered official and the score will revert to the last completed inning.
+For those games in which a winner is declared prior to the completion of the maximum number of innings, the game may be played to the normal time limit only (the exception where an inning does not have to be finished) with both coaches consent.

 After an official start, the Head Umpire has primary responsibility for suspending a game.
-However, any SVAA official, Commissioner, League President, or Board Member, if present at a game in which they do not have a relative playing in the game, may declare a suspension if conditions dictate.
+However, any SVAA official, Commissioner, League President, or Board Member may declare a suspension if conditions dictate.

-- 4.1.12 Tie Games If a game is tied after the assigned number of innings has been played, extra innings may be played to the "new inning start time" rule for that league.
-If the game is still tied at that time, it will count one half game won and one-half game lost for each team.
-Division standings will be determined by wonloss percentage. - 4.1.13 Practice Games Teams are allowed to hold scrimmage games within their respective leagues.
+4.1.11 Tie Games - If a game is tied after the assigned number of innings has been played, extra innings may be played to the "new inning start time" rule for that league.
+If the game is still tied at that time, it will count one half game won and one half game lost for each team.
+Division standings will be determined by won-loss percentage.

+4.1.12 Practice Games - Teams are allowed to hold scrimmage games within their respective leagues.
 However, teams are not allowed to play or practice against teams from older, younger or non-SVAA leagues.

-- 4.1.14 Playoffs The following rules will be in effect only during the play-offs: - For all playoff games prior to semifinal and final games, if the game is tied at the new inning start time limit, the current inning will be completed and the game will then continue until a winner is determined. - All semifinal and final playoff games will be played to completion with no time limits (max innings). - Games halted due to weather or other natural causes prior to the fourth inning will be declared "no contest" and replayed.
+4.1.13 Playoffs - The following rules will be in effect only during the play-offs:

+- For all playoff games prior to semifinal and final games, if the game is tied at the new inning start time limit, the current inning will be completed and the game will then continue until a winner is determined. - All semifinal and final playoff games will be played to completion with no time limits (max innings). - Games halted due to weather or other natural causes prior to the fourth inning will be declared "no contest" and replayed.
 Games halted after the third inning will be "resumed" (continued with the same playing conditions -- rosters, pitcher eligibility, runs, outs, etc.) at a later date. - Home team for all playoff games will be the higher seeded team.

-4.1.15 Substitution Rule - In a four or five inning game, every player must have played at least two innings.
-In a six-inning game every player must have played at least three innings.
+4.1.14 Substitution Rule - In a four or five inning game, every player must have played at least two innings.
+In a six inning game every player must have played at least three innings.
 In all games, no player may sit out two consecutive innings.
 Substitution during an inning for defensive players is not permitted (except for injury).
 In all kid pitch leagues, the pitcher may be substituted at any time from any position or from the bench, except a catcher may not become the pitcher during an inning except for an injury to the pitcher.